Quick and Easy Spinach Quiche: Healthy vs. Traditional Recipes

 - 3/4 cup fat-free liquid egg substitute (or 3 large eggs)

-- 1-1/2 cups nonfat evaporated milk (or use skim milk)
+- 1 1/2 cups nonfat evaporated milk (or skim milk)

-- Make crust - Lightly coat 9-inch pie plate with vegetable spray.
-In small bowl, combine bread crumbs, herbs and 2 tablespoons canola oil.
+- Make the crust: Lightly coat 9-inch pie plate with vegetable spray.
+In a small bowl, combine bread crumbs, herbs and 2 tablespoons canola oil.
 Press this mixture evenly across the bottom and up the sides of pie plate.
 Spray lightly with vegetable spray, cover with waxed paper and place a second pie plate over the waxed paper.
 Press down firmly to compact the crust.
 Remove the top pie plate and wax paper.

 - Sprinkle crust with grated cheese and set aside.

-- Filling: In large skillet, heat canola oil over medium-high heat.
+- Make the filling: In a large skillet, heat canola oil over medium-high heat.
 Sauté onion, pepper, and mushrooms for 5 minutes or until onion and mushrooms begin to soften.

-- Whisk together egg substitute and milk - pour the liquid over the spinach mixture.
+- Whisk together egg substitute and milk.
+Pour this mixture over the spinach mixture.

-- Bake for 45 minutes or until a knife inserted in center comes out clean.
+- Bake for 45 minutes or until a knife inserted in the center comes out clean.

-- Set on wire rack to cool for about 10 minutes.
-Serve warm cut into wedges.
+- Set on a wire rack to cool for about 10 minutes.
+Serve warm, cut into wedges.

-This is a traditional spinach based on one I found on Allrecipes.
+This is a traditional spinach quiche recipe based on one I found on Allrecipes.